 The failure to formulate an ontological proposal for conceptual art that genuinely serves as a counterexample to disjunctivism might be thought merely to demonstrate that we have been conducting our search for potential counterexamples to disjunctivism in the wrong kind of way.
-Rather than trying to come up with an art kind whose works are all of them neither physical particulars nor repeatables, a methodologically nuanced approach to the ontology of contemporary art might yet reveal piecemeal counterexamples to disjunctivism across many art kinds.
+Rather than trying to come up with an art kind whose works are all of them neither physical particulars nor physically instantiated repeatables, a methodologically nuanced approach to the ontology of contemporary art might yet reveal piecemeal counterexamples to disjunctivism across many art kinds.
 This is Irvin’s idea (2005b; 2008).
 Taking as her starting point Davies’s thesis that the ontology of art is beholden to our critical and appreciative practice, Irvin proposes that an artwork acquires its properties by virtue of what she terms the artist’s “sanctioning” certain features of the work (Irvin 2008, 4-5): basically, by virtue of the artist’s specifying, explicitly or implicitly, as she produces the work, “details of presentation, which may include acceptable venues and physical configurations” (Irvin 2008, 4).
-As Irvin points out, even in an artform as traditional as painting, such sanctioning has a role to play in determining the artwork’s properties since, at the very least, the artist sanctions the orientation that counts as the painting’s being the right way up (Irvin 2008, 4).
+As Irvin points out, even in an art form as traditional as painting, such sanctioning has a role to play in determining the artwork’s properties since, at the very least, the artist sanctions the orientation that counts as the painting’s being the right way up (Irvin 2008, 4).

 However, things get more interesting still, and perhaps disruptive of our folk disjunctive ontology of art, when we consider particular contemporary works.
 Irvin’s own example is Felix Gonzalez-Torres’s Untitled (Portrait of Ross in L.A.).
 This is a work presented by a pile of candies weighing approximately 175 pounds: a significant feature of the work, since this was the ideal body weight of Gonzalez-Torres’s lover, Ross, who died of AIDS.
 According to Irvin’s methodological standpoint, the ontological nature of this work is to a large extent determined by what Gonzalez-Torres sanctioned concerning his work.
 And it is at this point that the potential for ontological innovation emerges.
 For Gonzalez-Torres sanctioned that the work has the following striking features: viewers are invited to consume candies from the pile, if they wish; when this happens, gallery staff are instructed to periodically replenish the pile of candies to approximately the weight of the original installation; the work can go out on loan from a host gallery to another gallery; and, finally, a gallery still counts as possessing the work even in cases in which the gallery staff allow the pile of candies to be totally consumed, or in cases in which the work is between exhibitions and no such pile of candies has been constructed.
 Furthermore, all of this, Irvin explains, is enshrined in our critical and appreciative discourse about this work and works of its type: that is, works that involve the assembly of new materials for each display (Irvin 2008, 8).